Sweetie Pie Pepper

 Edible Qualities

-Sweetie Pie Pepper is an annual vegetable plant that is commonly grown for its edible qualities.
+Sweetie Pie Pepper is an annual vegetable plant that is typically grown for its edible qualities.
 It produces small green oblong peppers (which are technically 'berries') which can be harvested at any point.
 The fruit will often fade to red over time.
 The peppers have a sweet taste and a crisp texture.

 The peppers are most often used in the following ways: